Why this clever smart home remote is my favourite gadget of CES 2017

 Worst of all, these products generate lots of noise through sheer novelty, while more worthy products languish in relative obscurity.

-The Smart Remote from Sevenhugs is a nice antidote to these solutions in search of a problem.
+The Smart Remote from Sevenhugs is a nice antidote to these solutions-in-search-of-a-problem.
 Here’s a product that tackles a genuinely annoying problem – how to control all your random smart home gadgets – in a way that even a Luddite can understand.

-The remote itself is nothing remarkable – it’s just a small, albeit elegant, touchscreen.
-But there’s something far smarter going on here; smarter even than my beloved Logitech Harmony Elite.
+The remote itself is nothing remarkable; it’s just a small, albeit elegant, touchscreen device.
+But there’s something far smarter going on here – smarter even than my beloved Logitech Harmony Elite.

 Sevenhugs has developed a unique system for identifying what you’re pointing at.
-Point it at your Nest Thermostat and the Nest controls appear on the remote; point it at your TV and the TV controls appear.
+Point it at your Nest Thermostat and the Nest controls appear on the remote.
+Point it at your TV and the TV controls appear.
 It can control a huge range of smart devices, has IFTTT support and can even order an Uber.

 It’s a modern twist on a gadget everyone understands, the humble TV remote.
 This is important because smart home products, clever as they often are, add complexity that puts people off.
 And the more gadgets you add to your home, the more apps and interfaces people have to learn.